Privacy Policy

 What is a Privacy Policy?

 A Privacy Policy is essentially a statement that declares your Practice’s Policy on collecting, storing and releasing information, within the Practice and online.
+It explains what information is collected, how it is managed, and the systems and safeguards in place to keep it secure.

 Why do I need a Privacy Policy?

 People have certainly become more aware of privacy in recent times.
 There are privacy laws that regulate the handling of personal information collected by your practice.
 For example, if an organisation collects any sensitive information, such as health information, a Privacy Policy is legally required under the Privacy Act 1988.
+It also demonstrates accountability and protects your practice from regulatory penalties.

 Why is a Privacy Policy important?